 We will assess your current framework against the DPL requirements and provide you with a comprehensive report.
 Once the report is complete, we will create a tailored implementation project plan.
 The project plan will focus on key policy and procedure requirements as well as considerations for each of the business functions including IT, legal, compliance and training.
 We will offer advice on best practice and will be available to answer any questions that you may have during your implementation.
 If you require further assistance following this process, we can provide remediation support on a project or hourly rate basis.

 Providing Ongoing Support: Outsourced Data Protection Officer – monthly retainer

-On completion of the project plan or following your internal implementation of the DPL, you can engage our experienced consultants to act as your Data Protection Officer on an outsourced basis and be registered with the DIFC Data Protection Commissioner as your Data Protection Officer.
+On completion of the project plan or following your internal implementation of the DPL, you can engage our experienced consultants to act as your Data Protection Officer on an outsourced basis and be registered with the DIFC Data Protection Commissioner.
 You will be allocated up to 8 hours of support per month, with any hours provided above this charged at our standard hourly rate.
-Your consultant will ensure that your firm’s processes for complying with the new legislation are complied with and ensure that any changes to your firm’s systems or business model adequately take into account the requirements of the new legislation.
+Your consultant will oversee your Firm’s processing activities, ensuring compliance with the DPL, as well as conducting biannual health checks including policy updates, where required.
+Your consultant can provide advice and support with Data Subject Access Requests where they occur.

 As the first consultancy firm to become established in the DIFC in 2006, we have experienced consultants who are able to guide you through the details of the DPL as well as the changes you will need to implement within your firm.